ubccr/hpc-toolset-tutorial/coldfront/README.md

 `coldfront slurm_check -c hpc -s -x -a cgray`

 The `-s` flag tells it to actually sync to slurm so you'll see it removed the user associations for cgray and csimmons and removed the cgray slurm account.
 You can use the `-n` flag to run in `noop` mode which will give a listing of what it will change without doing the sync.

+- Let's look at cgray's slurm account again:
+`sacctmgr show user cgray -s list`
+There should be no account or association listed any longer

 </details>